 Basic net loss per share of common stock is calculated using the two-class method under which earnings are allocated to both common shares and participating securities based on their participation rights.
 Net loss attributable to common stockholders is not allocated to the convertible preferred stock as the holders of the convertible preferred stock do not have a contractual obligation to share in any losses.
-Basic net loss per share is calculated by dividing the net loss attributable to common shares by the weighted-average number of shares of common stock outstanding during the period.
+Basic net loss per share is calculated by dividing the net loss attributable to common stock outstanding during the period.
 Diluted net loss per share of common stock is computed by dividing the net loss using the weighted-average number of shares of common shares and, if dilutive, potential common shares outstanding during the period.
 Potential common shares consist of stock options and warrants to purchase common stock (using the treasury stock method), and the conversion of convertible preferred stock and the preferred warrant (using the if-converted method).
 See Note 9 below.